singhaniya0411/React-Weather-App/README.md

 # 🌤️ WeatherApp

 **WeatherApp** is a React-based application that allows users to check the weather forecast for any city or their current location.
-It leverages APIs to fetch real-time weather data and provides an intuitive, user-friendly interface.
+It leverages APIs to fetch real-time weather data and provides an intuitive, user-friendly interface .

 ---